 Wednesday 5th August, 2015

-Breeding horses is an incredibly rewarding experience and whether you are looking to breed for profit or for pleasure, it is vital that you know the signs to look out for in a foaling mare.
-The average gestation period in mares can range from 320 to 362 days, with ponies usually having shorter gestations than horses.
+Breeding horses is an incredibly rewarding experience and whether you are looking to breed for profit or for pleasure, it is vital that you know the signs to look out for in a foaling mare so that you can offer your horse the care it needs during pregnancy.
+The average horse gestation period can range from 320 to 362 days, with ponies usually having shorter gestations than horses.
 The majority of mares will give birth within 330-345 days of successful conception, however it is not always easy to tell if a mare is with foal, even if she is an experienced broodmare.
 Read on to discover the six signs that your mare may be pregnant: